needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 #### Session state

 To determine the current state of the session (for example, whether the device is supported, if AR software is being installed, and whether the session is working), use `ARSession.state`.
-You can also subscribe to an event when the session state changes: `ARSession.stateChanged`.
+You can also subscribe to the `ARSession.stateChanged` event to receive a callback when the session state changes.

 |`ARSessionState`|**Description**|
 |-|-|